kukuu/Technopedia/README.md

 ## JavaScript Design Patterns

-Developermust  strive to write maintainable, readable, and reusable code.
+Developers must  strive to write maintainable, readable, and reusable code.
 Code structuring becomes more important as applications become larger.
 Design patterns prove crucial to solving this challenge - providing an organization structure for common issues in a particular circumstance.

 i.
 Constructor Pattern